 Reload history – Re-reads the history image list.
-This may be needed if the history folder is updated outside of 3ds Max (e.g. from another 3ds Max session).
+This may be needed if the history folder is updated outside of SketchUp (f.e. from another SketchUp session).

 Manually saved .vrimg files can also be added to the History folder, but they need to be saved with all image channels in one .vrimg file to keep the complete image info.

-The redesigned V-Ray Frame Buffer includes a suite of color corrections and tools for adjusting the image.
+The New V-Ray Frame Buffer includes a suite of color corrections and tools for adjusting the image.
 The tools are added as layers and displayed in a layer tree.
 You can enable or disable a particular tool using the visibility icon () to the left of its name.
-The icon indicates that a layer is disabled.

 For more information on using the Layers, see the Layers page.